xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 The traditional methods for acquiring skills and knowledge is college.
 Colleges are really expensive.
 Some cost effective methods include coding bootcamps or self study.
 Coding bootcamps are there to [guide students through the complicated paths into the software industry](https://medium.com/bits-and-behavior/what-i-learned-from-researching-coding-bootcamps-f594c15bd9e0)

 > Even though bootcamps could be as short as three months, **a full career change into the software industry could take up to a year or more**, which surprised some students.
-This time could be financially costly for students as well
+This time could be financially costly for students as well.

 Bootcamps are not a replacement for putting in the work to:
 1. Obtain fundamental computer science knowledge